patel999jay/Raspberry-pi-wifi-configuration-without-monitor/README.md

 If your Pi hasn't connected to Wi-Fi, try these wpa_supplicant troubleshooting tips:

-1.Double-check that the file was written in plaintext, without any special characters.
+1. Double-check that the file was written in plaintext, without any special characters.
-2.Double-check that the file has disappeared from your boot directory.
+2. Double-check that the file has disappeared from your boot directory.
-3.Connect the Pi to a TV or monitor via HDMI to ensure it is booting normally.
+3. Connect the Pi to a TV or monitor via HDMI to ensure it is booting normally.
-4.If you're using a Raspberry Pi Zero W, make sure you're attempting to connect to a 2.4GHz network (the Zero doesn't support 5G).
+4. If you're using a Raspberry Pi Zero W, make sure you're attempting to connect to a 2.4GHz network (the Zero doesn't support 5G).
-5.If you're using a Raspberry Pi Zero, make sure it's a Raspberry Pi Zero W, not a regular Zero (only the W supports Wi-Fi and Bluetooth).
+5. If you're using a Raspberry Pi Zero, make sure it's a Raspberry Pi Zero W, not a regular Zero (only the W supports Wi-Fi and Bluetooth).